 The Concordat's key principles:

-ARU was first awarded the European Commission HR Excellence in Research Award in 2013.
+ARU was first awarded the European Commission HR Excellence in Research Award in 2013 and has retained it at every review stage since then.
 This award is given to an organisation which has a robust and public implementation strategy for improving the career development and management of its researchers.

 On behalf of the European Commission, Vitae operates a UK-wide process, incorporating the QAA UK Quality Code for Higher Education, in respect of research degrees requirements and the Concordat to Support the Career Development of Researchers, which enables institutions to gain the European Commission’s HR Excellence in Research Award, acknowledging alignment with the principles of the European Charter for Researchers and Code of Conduct for their Recruitment.